 1. So What Should You Do First?

-Whether you are shooting for a casual lifestyle, Instagram content or fashion portrait portfolio, getting the best possible image from your photoshoot is what counts.
+Whether you are shooting for a casual lifestyle, Instagram content, or a fashion portrait portfolio, getting the best possible image from your photoshoot is what counts.
 However, the qualities of photography are not always going to be visible when the shot is taken.

 Different themes require different types of photography; for example, the colors that appear in a fashion photoshoot need to be very accurate and match closely to those from the real thing.

-Make sure to enable the features according to the basic portrait guides such as histogram, framing guidelines etc.
+Make sure to enable the features according to the basic portrait guides such as histograms, framing guidelines, etc.

 In this advanced portrait guide, I will reveal the 6 best pro tips on how to shoot a fantastic outdoor fashion portrait.
 I am not an expert but I used what I have learned during my previous KL fashion photoshoot sessions downtown.